rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-getting-started.md

 !!! tip

-    For more information on the OS9 CLI, see the [OS CLI Fundamentals](../S4048-ON/os9-cli-fundamentals.md) section.
+    For more information on the OS9 CLI, see the [OS9 CLI Fundamentals](../S4048-ON/os9-cli-fundamentals.md) section.

 ## `exit`, `end`, `do`, and `show`.